TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 - The image above shows the structure of how a user is setup.
 In the Accounts object, the key is the account number, and the value is another object with all of that account info and the tokens.
 All of this will auto populate into the users collection once you create your API tokens for TDAmeritrade using this [repo](https://github.com/TreyThomas93/TDA-Token) here.

 - *ATTENTION:*  I have grossly reduced the amount of data needed to be stored in these collections.
 I even reduced the amount of collections overall.
-I minimalized and cut out the unneccessary parts that only served to represent data within a web app I created.
+I minimalized and cut out the unnecessary parts that only served to represent data within a web app I created.
 Therefore, the code is simpler and easier to break down.
 If you want to add more features and such, then you obviously can do so.

 ### <a name="gmail"></a> Gmail